-These easy to make, tasty pickles are ready to eat within 24 hours.
+These quick and easy to make refrigerator-pickled radishes are ready to eat within 24 hours.
 They look especially attractive if you make them with a colorful variety such as watermelon radishes.

 - 2 pounds radishes (greens removed)